List of brown dwarfs: Confirmed brown dwarfs orbiting primary stars

 Sorted by increasing right ascension of the parent star.
 Brown dwarfs within a system sorted by increasing orbital period.

 Some brown dwarfs listed could still be massive planets.

+Confirmed brown dwarf orbiting stellar remnants

+A stellar remnant can be for example a white dwarf, a pulsar or a black hole.
+Objects with a mass of a brown dwarf, but with a history of mass-transfer might not be brown dwarfs.
+If they exist as a period bouncer around a white dwarf they are thought to once have been stars and are today "brown dwarf-like objects".
+Objects around black widow pulsars on the other hand are thought to be white dwarfs that lost mass to the pulsar and therefore will differ in composition and density compared to brown dwarfs.
+This list is sorted after the discovery year.

 Unconfirmed brown dwarfs

 Sorted by increasing right ascension of the parent star.
 Brown dwarfs within a system sorted by increasing orbital period.

 Some brown dwarfs listed could still be massive planets.